mondejar/ecg-classification/README.md

 2. [Support Vector Machine (**SVM**) on MATLAB (*old*)](matlab/README.md).
 3. [Artificial Neural Networks (**ANNs**) on TensorFlow (*old*)](tensorflow/README.md)

-The data is splited following the **inter-patient** scheme proposed by Chazal et al [Chazal *et al*](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1306572)., i.e the training and eval set not contain any patient in common.
+The data is splited following the **inter-patient** scheme proposed by [Chazal *et al*](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1306572)., i.e the training and eval set not contain any patient in common.

 ## Method
-This code analyzes the state of the beats with the four classes of the [AAMI recomendation](### AAMI recomendation form MIT)).
+This code analyzes the state of the beats with the four classes of the [AAMI recomendation](### AAMI recomendation for MIT)).

 ### 1 Beat Detection
 In this work the annotations of the MIT-BIH arrhyhtmia was used for the R-peak positions.
 However it can be detected using the following software: